nSedrickm/would-you-rather/README.md

 Install dependencies with `yarn install`

-Start Development server with `yarn dev`
+Start Development server with `yarn start`

 Open the browser at [http://localhost:3000](http://localhost:3000) for preview